ycrc/ycrc.github.io/docs/clusters/hopper.md

 !!! info
-    All details on the account process and user experience as currently in development and subject to change depending on compliance and as we assess researcher needs.
+    All details on the account process and user experience is currently in development and subject to change depending on compliance and as we assess researcher needs.
 The following information describes the current envisioned environment.

 ## Access the Cluster